fiseleo/BA-Modding-Toolkit/README.md

 In addition to the graphical interface, this project provides a Command Line Interface (CLI) version `cli/`.

-You can download the precompiled executable file `BAMT-CLI.exe` from the Release page or use the `uv run bamt-cli` command to run the source code.
+You can download the precompiled executable file `BAMT-CLI.exe` from the [Releases](https://github.com/Agent-0808/BA-Modding-Toolkit/releases) page or use the `uv run bamt-cli` command to run the source code.

 ### CLI Usage